 One of the key functions of the Board is informed oversight of our risk management process.
-As an initial matter, the Board considers actual risk monitoring and management to be a function appropriately delegated to WashREIT management, with the Board and its committees functioning in only an oversight role.
+As an initial matter, the Board considers actual risk monitoring and management to be a function appropriately delegated to Elme management, with the Board and its committees functioning in only an oversight role.

-- Our Board administers this oversight function directly, with support from its three standing committees, the Audit Committee, Compensation Committee and the Corporate Governance/Nominating Committee, each of which addresses risks specific to its respective areas of oversight.
-The Board coordinates all risk oversight activities of the Board and its committees, including appropriate coordination with WashREIT's business strategy.
-Additionally the Board is responsible for review and oversight of the Company's cybersecurity risks and the programs and steps implemented by management to assess, manage and mitigate any such risks. - The Audit Committee oversees material financial reporting risk and risk relating to REIT non-compliance, as well as the steps that management has taken to monitor and control exposure to such risks.
+Our Board administers this oversight function directly, with support from its three standing committees, the Audit Committee, Compensation Committee and the Corporate Governance/Nominating Committee, which have assigned areas of oversight responsibility for various matters as described in the Board committee charters and as provided in NYSE rules.
+The Board coordinates all risk oversight activities of the Board and its committees, including appropriate coordination with Elme's business strategy.
+A summary of the risk oversight responsibilities allocated to the standing committees is set forth below.
+Our Board committees meet regularly to discuss these areas of risk and report back to the Board.
+Additionally, the Board is responsible for review and oversight of the Company's cybersecurity risks and the programs and steps implemented by management to assess, manage and mitigate any such risks.

+The Audit Committee oversees material financial reporting risk and risk relating to real estate investment trust ("REIT") non-compliance, as well as the steps that management has taken to monitor and control exposure to such risks.
 The Audit Committee also monitors compliance with legal and regulatory requirements and oversees the performance of our internal audit function.
-The Audit Committee works in coordination with the Board and periodically reports any findings to the Board. - The Compensation Committee oversees financial risk, financial reporting risk and operational risk, in each case arising from WashREIT's compensation plans, as well as the steps that management has taken to monitor and control exposure to such risks.
+The Audit Committee works in coordination with the Board and periodically reports any findings to the Board.

+- The Compensation Committee oversees financial risk, financial reporting risk and operational risk, in each case arising from Elme's compensation plans, as well as the steps that management has taken to monitor and control exposure to such risks.
 The Compensation Committee also seeks to ensure that compensation plans are designed with an appropriate balance of risk and reward in relation to the Company's overall business strategy and that the plans do not encourage excessive or unnecessary risk-taking behavior.
 The Compensation Committee also reviews compensation risk disclosure to the extent required under applicable NYSE rules.
-The Compensation Committee works in coordination with the Board and periodically reports any findings to the Board.

-- The Corporate Governance/Nominating Committee oversees executive succession risk and Board function risk, as well as the steps that management has taken to monitor and control exposure to such risks.
+The Compensation Committee works in coordination with the Board and periodically reports any findings to the Board. - The Corporate Governance/Nominating Committee oversees executive succession risk and Board function risk, as well as the steps that management has taken to monitor and control exposure to such risks.
 The Corporate Governance/Nominating committee also oversees risks relating to environmental and sustainability matters, corporate social responsibility matters and human capital matters.
-The Corporate Governance/Nominating Committee works in coordination with the Board and periodically reports any findings to the Board. - The Board oversees all other material risks applicable to WashREIT, including operational, cybersecurity, catastrophic and financial risks that may be relevant to WashREIT's business.
+The Corporate Governance/Nominating Committee works in coordination with the Board and periodically reports any findings to the Board. - The Board oversees all other material risks applicable to Elme, including operational, cybersecurity, catastrophic and financial risks that may be relevant to Elme's business.